heraldantony/react-semantic-mongodb/README.md

 ### Config changes
-The following values have to be changed in webpack_config/config.js
+The following values have to be changed in webpack_config/config.js.
+You could also pass the DBNAME in package.json as an env variable, so if you don't change anything, it defaults to the value in package.json, which is `empdev`.

  > DBHOST='localhost',

  > DBUSER='empuser',

  > DBNAME='emp',

  > DBPORT=27017